-Pantzaria me Skordalia (Roasted Beets with Garlic-Potato Spread) is a wonderful Greek food that is traditionally served as a meze but can also be served as an appetizer or side dish.
+Skordalia (Greek Garlic-Potato Spread) is a wonderful dish that is traditionally served as a meze but can also be served as an appetizer or side dish.

-One of our favorite restaurants in San Francisco is Kokkari, an upscale Greek place that serves the most incredible mediterranean cuisine.
-The last time we were there, we wanted to try something that we had never ordered before, so we got a menu item called Pantzaria which was described as "roasted beets with Greek yogurt garlic-potato skordalia, pistachio".
+One of our favorite restaurants in San Francisco is Kokkari, an upscale Greek place that serves the most incredible Mediterranean cuisine.
+Everything there is legitimately amazing, but we always have to get their pantzaria me skordalia, which is described as "roasted beets with Greek yogurt garlic-potato skordalia & pistachio".

 How to Roast Beets in the Oven

-While many pantzaria preparations call for boiled beets, I prefer roasting them as a cleaner, easier, more delicious option.
-Just wash the beets well and drizzle them with a little olive oil, then place them in a pan with 1 cup of water.
-Cover the pan with aluminum foil and roast for about an hour in a 425 degree F. oven until they pierce easily with a knife.
+Since we almost always serve our skordalia with roasted beets, here's how we do that.
+First wash the beets well and drizzle them with a little olive oil, then place them in a pan with 1 cup of water.
+Cover the pan with aluminum foil and roast for about an hour in a 425°F oven until they pierce easily with a knife.

-Once cool enough to handle, the skin of the peels right off by rubbing your thumbs over it, easy-peasy.
-Then dice the beets into fairly small, bite-size chunks to serve alongside your skordalia.
+Once the beets are cool enough to handle, the skins peel right off by rubbing your thumbs over them, easy-peasy.
+Then slice the beets into discs or dice them into bite-size chunks to serve alongside your skordalia.

 - Get rid of excess starch: Rinse the diced potatoes for 20 seconds both before and after cooking to get rid of some of the unwanted surface starch, which can cause the skordalia to be gummy.

 What do I Serve with Pantzaria me Skordalia?

 - 2 medium russet potatoes (about 1 lb. or 450g) peeled, diced, and boiled until tender

-- 1/3 cup finely ground pistachios, plus more for garnish
+- ½ cup whole blanched almonds, plus more for garnish (85g)

 - 1 teaspoon kosher salt